BROK the InvestiGator: Critical reception

-BROK the InvestiGator received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+BROK the InvestiGator received "generally favorable" reviews from critics, according to review aggregator platform Metacritic.

 Adventure Gamers gave a rating of 4.5 stars out of 5, praising the cartoon art, characters, voice acting, and world-building, but criticizing the simple combat mechanics and stiff animations.
 Destructoid gave a rating of 7 out of 10, saying, "Solid and definitely have an audience.
 There could be some hard-to-ignore faults, but the experience is fun."
 Nintendo Life gave a rating of 7 out of 10 and called it an original game but criticized the slow start.

 Within a week after the game's worldwide release, Fabrice Breton himself announced that this game received international success with a 99% rating on Steam.
 The total sales for BROK the InvestiGator matched nearly close to the total revenue that Breton's first game "Demetrios" received throughout years of its release, after the first week release of BROK.